Addressing my fears on Mt Edith Road

 Danbulla Road weaves it’s way around the back of Lake Tinaroo.
 It is a well maintained gravel road that is easy and fun to ride even in the wet.

-There is a road that turns off Danbulla Road and heads out to Mt Edith and then back out onto Danbulla Road at Kauri Creek.
+Mt Edith road turns off Danbulla Road and heads out to Mt Edith and then back onto Danbulla Road at Kauri Creek via Kauri Creek Road.
 I think the total journey is about 35 kilometres.
-This road was closed for a long time after Cyclone Jasper and has recently been reopened.
+The road was closed for a long time after Cyclone Jasper and has recently been reopened.
 In the wet season it can be extremely slippery.

-I intended to ride this road to address my fears of slippery red clay and wet rainforest foliage covered tracks.
+I have travelled this road for the last two weekends to address my fears of slippery red clay and wet rainforest foliage covered tracks.
 With all the rain we have been having I knew it would still be wet.

-Slippery wet season roads is something I need to learn to deal with better so I decided to hit it head on rather than fearing it.
-I just never intended to hit it so hard that day.
+Slippery wet season roads are something I need to learn to deal with better so I have decided to hit them head on when I get the chance.

 Stopping for a break in some sunshine.

-For the first half of the ride I had sunshine.
-Most of the road was still very slippery but in spots where the sun had cut through the rainforest canopy and dried the track it was easier to ride.
+Most of the road was still very slippery on ride 1 in late February but in spots the sun had cut through the rainforest canopy and dried the track.
 I still needed to concentrate as one minute there would be grip and the next very little.
+Sometimes what looked dry on the top was still very wet underneath,

 Time to sit and have a read and think about what was to come that day.